 Enterprise League aims to be the world’s B2B collaboration platform helping small and medium enterprises and startups collaborate more closely – through finding clients, establishing partnerships, and learning insights from each other.

 Why do we need another platform?
 We have LinkedIn; we have other outlets.
-Why do we need another one?
+So why do we need another one?

 The core of the idea came from a personal issue that my co-founder had while working for small companies.
-She was looking for a particular type of service for evaluating a product to obtain a certificate for a product in Germany.
-It was tough to find this specific type of company, and just the searching of this particular issue brought us to a situation where we thought how great it would be to have one place or search for these types of services you’re looking for.
+She was looking for a particular service for evaluating a product to obtain a certificate in Germany.
+It was tough to find this specific type of company, and just searching this particular issue brought us to a situation where we thought how great it would be to have one place or search for these types of services you’re looking for.

 And technically, companies don’t sign up for directories, but they’re just plugged in through some data channel, and you have a bunch of company data for them.
 These companies don’t even know that they’re on this directory most of the time and when you contact some of these companies – they don’t know that you’ve contacted them through there.
 You come out of the blue, so there is already a disadvantage.

 What we’re aiming to do is to have a platform where companies have signed up knowingly.
-Other companies can reach out to them for collaboration.
+Then, other companies can reach out to them for collaboration.

 When did you start this?